At a Glance

 ✨Demonstrate Your Storytelling Ability

-Since the role involves finding and telling impactful stories, come ready with examples of how you've turned data insights into compelling narratives.
-This will show your understanding of the editorial process.
+Since the role involves finding and telling impactful stories from satellite data, come prepared with examples of how you've turned complex data into compelling narratives.
+This will show your ability to communicate effectively with both technical and non-technical colleagues.